daniel-dcl-datascience/data-science/credit_card_default.md

     ##        'Positive' Class : YYY
     ##

-An accuracy of 80.17% has been achieved in out of sample testing.
+An accuracy of over 80% has been achieved in out of sample testing.
 We can see that the models predictions are better than a random guessing and therefore the model it's doing its job!

 ### References